cms-opendata-workshop/workshop2024-lesson-statistical-inference/episodes/05-challenge.md

 ## Limits on cross section

-So far we have worked with limits on the signal strength.
+So far we have worked with limits on the signal strength modifier.
 How can we compute the limits on cross section?
 Can you calculate the upper limit on $Z'$ cross section for this model?

 :::::::::::::::::::::::: solution

 ## Solution

-We can multiply the signal strength limit with the theoretically predicted cross section for the signal process.
+We can multiply the signal strength modifier limit with the theoretically predicted cross section for the signal process.

 :::::::::::::::::::::::::::::::::